Mpox Test Information

 I have mpox.
 Now what?

-• Your results will be sent to your ordering providers and your designated state health departments as may be required.
+• Your results will be sent to your ordering providers and your designated state health departments, if required.
 Labcorp complies with all state and local reporting requirements.